PHANTOM: A smoothed particle hydrodynamics and magnetohydrodynamics code for astrophysics

 Visit this group |

-Phantom-users is the user forum (you can also email directly, but I will in general cc. my responses to the users list for posterity):
+Phantom-users is the user forum (you can also email directly, but in general responses will be cc'd to the users list for posterity):

 Subscribe to Phantom users list |